lambdamore/lambdamore.github.io/posts/WRFAR.md

 ## Related Works

-Winter storms in the  West Coast United States have been intensively investigated given its frequent precipitation extremes(both droughts and floods) and economic importances.
+ARs in the  West Coast United States have been intensively investigated given its positive/negative influences.

-Specific to mesoscale dynamical simulation, a framework that accomodates WRF for the region was implemented and tested by the Scripps Institution, named West-WRF.
+Specific to mesoscale dynamical simulation, a framework that accomodates WRF for the region, named  West-WRF, was implemented and tested by the Scripps Institution.

 Specific contribution of West-WRF